Everything To Know About The Bizarre Drama Surrounding TikTok's Texas Bee Lady

 "I hope all the beekeepers stay safe and I'm glad they're saving the bees and raising awareness in the public about the importance of treating all living creatures with love and care," wrote Lorenz on Thursday.
 "And just remember most of what u see on social media is staged!"

 But the drama has the internet divided.
-Some people defended Richardson and pointed out that her videos are meant to be entertainment.
+Some people defended Thompson and pointed out that her videos are meant to be entertainment.
 "Why does she need to show power tool use?
 She's cutting out the boring parts and getting straight to the action," one Twitter user wrote.
-Another pointed out that helping bees is still helping bees, even if Richardson's husband does some of the off-screen heavy lifting.
+Another pointed out that helping bees is still helping bees, even if Thompson's husband does some of the off-screen heavy lifting.

-Other people have acknowledged that, yes, Richardson's videos might set a dangerous example, but her viewers are unlikely to try to replicate them at home.
+Other people have acknowledged that, yes, Thompson's videos might set a dangerous example, but her viewers are unlikely to try to replicate them at home.
 "Her general point is that the way she handles and dresses is not the way a real beekeeper does it and is dangerous," one person replied.
 "This presumes you watch her videos and suddenly want to go handle a bunch of bees?"

-But beekeepers also take issue with Richardson's content — just check out the responses from Reddit's beekeeping community: "OMG thank you for saying what I have been thinking for months!" one person wrote in response to the L.A.
+But beekeepers also take issue with Thompson's content — just check out the responses from Reddit's beekeeping community: "OMG thank you for saying what I have been thinking for months!" one person wrote in response to the L.A.
 Honeybee Rescue video.
 "That Texas woman's videos are so scripted and edited.
 And some [new beekeeper] is gonna get badly hurt or die from watching that nonsense and thinking it's real life and they can do it too."

 Advertisement

-If someone does try Richardson's bee removal method at home, they could get badly hurt, according to other bee experts.
+If someone does try Thompson's bee removal method at home, they could get badly hurt, according to other bee experts.
 And, just weeks ago, a swarm of bees left someone dead in Stephens County, TX.
-According to NBC News, killer bees are not uncommon in Richardson's home state, and their venom can cause kidney failure.
+According to NBC News, killer bees are not uncommon in Thompson's home state, and their venom can cause kidney failure.

 L.A.
-Honeybee Rescue's TikTok account was reported and suspended for bullying (presumably, by Richardson's avid fanbase), but it has since been reactivated.
+Honeybee Rescue's TikTok account was reported and suspended for bullying (presumably, by Thompson's avid fanbase), but it has since been reactivated.
 Refinery29 has reached out to both beekeepers involved for comment.

 "It's fake.
 She's faking the job.
 That's not what it looks like.
 She may be a wonderful beekeeper," wrote @lahoneybeerescue in a follow-up video.
 "My point is that she's got this schtick that she's doing… And boom, 5.5 million followers and a lot of people in danger."